Dan-96/Pygame-Runner/README.md

 # Pygame-Runner
-My first python game using pygame.
+My first python project of an infinte runner game made using pygame.